SGKutty/go/docs/lesson-01.md

    ./test
   ```

-* If you see the `Welcome to Golang` message then your Go installation is successful.
+* If you see the __Welcome to Golang__ message then your Go installation is successful.

 &nbsp;

-## ✰ How I use GOPATH with multiple workspace
+## How I use GOPATH with multiple workspace

 ***